-Ben Crum (1970) is Professor of Political Science at VU Amsterdam and co-director of Access Europe, the Amsterdam Centre for Contemporary European Studies.
+Ben Crum (1970) is Professor of Political Science at VU Amsterdam.
+He is also the co-dean for research in the board of the VU Faculty of Social Sciences and a co-leader of the European Law & Governance theme at ACCESS EUROPE, the Amsterdam Centre for Contemporary European Studies.
 He studied political science at the University of Amsterdam and the London School of Economics, and holds a PhD from the European University Institute Florence.

 Before joining VU Amsterdam in 2004, he worked at the Centre for European Policy Studies in Brussels, the University of Twente, the Netherlands Scientific Council for Government Policy in The Hague, and policy consultancy firm Research voor Beleid in Leiden.